intel/nauta/docs/user-guide/actions/view_exp_webui.md

 ## Adding/Deleting Columns

-Click **ADD/DELETE COLUMNS** to open a scrollable dialogue.
+Click **ADD/DELETE COLUMNS** to open a dialogue.
 Here, the columns currently in use are listed first with their check box checked.
 Scroll down to see more, available columns listed next, unchecked.
 Click to check and uncheck and select the column headings you prefer.
 Optional column headings include parameters such as Pods, End Date, Owner, Template, Time in Queue, etc.